engie-group/shaystack/README.md

 ## Using with Excel or PowerBI

-Because the default negotiated format is CSV, you can call these API with PowerQuery.
+Because the default negotiated format is CSV, you can call these API with PowerQuery or Excel.
+Try the sample file ' HaystackAPI.xlsm' and set haystack url (http://10.0.2.2:3000/haystack with a local virtual windows).

-# TODO: importer le fichier sample

 ## Using with Amazon AWS